|Office:||Level 1, Holland Centennial Commons|

 Selecting a major, adding classes, dropping classes, withdrawing from classes, or being placed on academic probation may affect eligibility for Veteran Education Benefits.
 Before repeating any course, you should consult the Veterans Coordinator to ensure eligibility for Veteran Education Benefits.
 In addition, Veteran Education Benefits are limited to General Education courses, major and emphasis requirements, and necessary electives.
 Consult the Veterans Coordinator for specific information.

-At the end of each semester, any “F” grades that are assigned will be reported to the VA in the same manner as a “W” grade.
-“F” and “W” grades may result in a repayment requirement.
+Students receiving VA benefits are required to notify the Veterans Coordinator of any changes (add/drop/withdrawal) to their schedule.
+A “W” grade will be reported to the VA with the last day of attendance and may result in a repayment requirement.
 Once the VA receives this information, you may be given an opportunity to present mitigating circumstances.

 To determine if military credit may be awarded, veterans will need to provide a copy of their DD 214 (Member 4 Copy) discharge papers and official military transcripts to Dixie State University Veterans Coordinator in the Registrar’s Office: firstname.lastname@example.org, (435) 652-7699 (address listed above).
 Military course credit may be accepted based on ACE recommendations from the Guide to the Evaluation of Education Experiences in the Armed Services and review by the academic department.
 Credit will be awarded for Military Occupational Specialty (MOS) Codes when they directly correlate with a Dixie State University course.
 Scores for military credit are not included in any GPA calculation.